Shoeless Joe Jackson: Dispute over Jackson's guilt

-Jackson remains on MLB's ineligible list, which automatically precludes his election to the National Baseball Hall of Fame.
-In 1989, MLB Commissioner A. Bartlett Giamatti declined to reinstate Jackson because the case was "now best given to historical analysis and debate as opposed to a present-day review with an eye to reinstatement."
+In 1989, MLB Commissioner A. Bartlett Giamatti declined to reinstate Jackson because the case, he said, is "now best given to historical analysis and debate as opposed to a present-day review with an eye to reinstatement."
 In November 1999, the U.S. House of Representatives passed a resolution lauding Jackson's sporting achievements and encouraging MLB to rescind his ineligibility.
-The resolution was symbolic, since the U.S. government has no jurisdiction in the matter.
-Commissioner Bud Selig stated at the time that Jackson's case was under review, but no decision was issued during Selig's tenure.

-In 2015, the Shoeless Joe Jackson Museum formally petitioned Commissioner Rob Manfred for reinstatement, on grounds that Jackson had "more than served his sentence" in the 95 years since his banishment by Landis.
+The resolution was symbolic since the U.S. government had no jurisdiction in the matter, and Jackson had died in 1951, some 48 years earlier.
+Commissioner Bud Selig stated that Jackson's case was under review, but no decision was issued during Selig's tenure.
+In 2015, the Shoeless Joe Jackson Museum formally petitioned Commissioner Rob Manfred for reinstatement, on grounds that Jackson had "more than served his sentence" in the 95 years since his banishment.
 Manfred denied the request after an official review, writing: "The results of this work demonstrate to me that it is not possible now, over 95 years since those events took place and were considered by Commissioner Landis, to be certain enough of the truth to overrule Commissioner Landis' determinations".

-In 2020, ESPN reported that MLB had shifted its policy, and that the league "has no hold on banned players after they die because the ineligible list bars players from privileges that include a job with a major league club."
-It is unclear how this will affect Jackson's Hall of Fame prospects.
+In 2020, ESPN reported that MLB had shifted its policy and that the league "has no hold on banned players after they die because the ineligible list bars players from privileges that include a job with a major league club."
+It was unclear how that might affect Jackson's Hall of Fame prospects.

+In 2025, Commissioner Manfred announced that MLB has changed its policy, such that all players are removed from the permanently ineligible list upon death.
+With this decision, Jackson was once more eligible for the Hall of Fame.
+Jackson, along with other reinstated players, will be eligible for consideration by the Hall of Fame's Classic Baseball Era Committee in 2027.